Do you dream of reaching the top of the search engine rankings for your target keywords?

-13. Google Webmaster Tools – This is a “must use” for every link builder, however, some people continue to shun it for one reason or another.
+13. Google Search Console – This is a “must use” for every link builder, however, some people continue to shun it for one reason or another.

-Not only is Google Webmaster Tools free, but it’s one of the most powerful and accurate tools for link builders, webmasters, and marketing professionals.
+Not only is Search Console free, but it’s one of the most powerful and accurate tools for link builders, webmasters, and marketing professionals.

-Once you verify your site and information is collected, pay close attention to these two sections:
+Once you verify your site and information is collected, pay close attention to the Links section.